inancgumus/learngo/06-variables/04-assignment/exercises/README.md

 # Assignments

 Assignment means "copying" values.
-Everything is get copied in Go.
-You'll learn more about this afterwards.
+Everything is getting copied in Go.
+You'll learn more about this afterward.

 Now, get your feet wet and try some assignment exercises.